KsenoLv/KsenoLv/README.md

 ### Hi there 👋 I`am Mihail Ksenofontov

-I`am excited to dig in huge mount of data, find patterns in chaos.
+I am excited to dig in huge mount of data, find patterns in chaos.
 Create something useful, to see that my creations helps people to find what they want.
-I love SQL and think it`s can find anything from nothing.
+I love SQL and think its can find anything from nothing.

 ## Skills and Experience
 * 🥇PostgreSql, Python